alexandertolley204/evereye/README.md

 I would like to thank my Capstone Advisor, Professor Jason Isaacs, for his assistance and advice during the creation of this project.
 He has provided invaluable aid both in the formulation of this project and its design, including providing many of the hardware components that make up the lock unit as well as emphasizing the multi-lock functionality and lock export capability of the security suite.

 I would also like to thank my former Capstone Advisor, Professor Reza Abdolee, for initially taking me on for the Capstone Project and recommending me Professor Jason Isaacs as a better fit for my expertise.

+I would also like to thank my father, David Tolley, for his assistance in preparing the lock unit's case.
+Without him, this project would be nothing more than a bundle of wires and electronics.

 Finally, I would like to thank all of my other professor that I've had during my time at California State University Channel Islands.
 It is thanks to you all that I was able to reach this point.